Rapid Fire Best of the Best Oral Clinical Oncology Society of Australia Annual Scientific Meeting 2024

 Balancing communication challenges in neuro-oncology: A cross-sectional interview study with neuro-oncology healthcare professionals (#91)

-1. ONJ Cancer Centre, Austin Health, Heidelberg, Victoria, Australia
+1. ONJ Cancer Centre - Austin Health, Heidelberg, VIC, Australia

 2. Curtin School of Nursing/Curtin Health Innovation Research Institute(CHIRI), Curtin University, Perth, WA, Australia